bcervantes-keedio/kloudsense/README.md

         **NOTE!**: the user to login in the DC/OS hosts must have administrative permision.

       To help you in this step, there is a little bash script to make this faster.
-The script requires that the inventory file of the step 3 was completed.
+The script requires that the inventory file used in step 3 was completed.
       * Script path = tools/ssh_key_installer.sh

   3. Edit the inventory file and configure your nodes.